dina-lab3D/NanoNet/README.md

 # NanoNet

-NanoNet - a rapid nanobody modeling tool
+NanoNet - a rapid nanobody modeling tool. for citation, please cite our paper: https://www.biorxiv.org/content/10.1101/2021.08.03.454917v1 (preprint)

 How to run NanoNet from google Colaboratory: